enzomagro/EvaneosTemplateManagerRefactor/README.md

 The further modifications will be easer and safer.

 4) The previous point allow to test each method in itself.
 So for the unit tests this is a major improvement.
-I've also added to test case in the "TemplateManagerTest" : especially the "setUser" shows this principle.
+I've also added two test cases in the "TemplateManagerTest" : especially the "setUser" shows this principle.
 Of course, all the other methods have to been tested, but for the purpose of the test, this is enough.